 And then he winked at me.

-Will my monologue and this powerful phrase prevent my son from name-calling or laughing when he sees someone belittled or hurt or bullied?
+Will my monologue and this powerful phrase prevent my son from trash talking or laughing when he sees someone belittled or hurt or bullied?

 But hopefully, when he’s in those tough social situations, and he’s torn between being cool and fitting in or doing what’s right and kind, a small voice in the back of his head that sounds an awful lot like me will say, “You’re the kind of kid who stands up for others.”